 “The opportunity to do group projects gave me skills incredibly important for my future employment.
 Economics at Queen’s provided me with a unique perspective, and students are given insights into important research undertaken by our lecturers.”

-David Jordan, Belfast, BSc Economics Graduate & current postgraduate student
+David Jordan, Belfast, BSc Economics Graduate

 Spanish for Beginners